flame-engine/flame/STYLEGUIDE.md

 ### Comments

 * Add an identifier for TODO comments
-* Use full capitalized TODO
+* Use fully capitalized TODO notation

 ```dart